v-fearam/github-metrics-collector/readme.md

 ## Pending

-* Move Database connector to a Active directory base one
+- Move Database connector to a Active directory base one
-* Se if the script could be executed during deploy
+- See I can resolve the deploy script to be able to connect the database after deploy
-* Check security flags
+- Check security flags
-* Star Model, adapt store procedures
-* Report query examples